 We were so happy when we were invited along to have a tour of the Animal Welfare Society in New Milford.
-Both Lora and I are huge animal lovers and don’t know where we’d be without the furry friends we each have in our lives.
-Lora has 3 adopted cats and I have 1 dog and 1 cat, both adopted.
+We’re both huge animal lovers and don’t know where we’d be without the furry friends we each have in our lives.
+Lora has 3 adopted cats and I have 1 Great Dane!

 Here’s Renee Gardner (shelter manager at AWS for the past 26 years), showing us around and telling us a little bit about the work that goes into running the shelter.
 Renee also puts us to work and gives us a couple of dogs to walk…or gives us to a couple of dogs who take us for a walk; depending how you look at it.

 AWS just celebrated their 50th anniversary in rescuing, caring for, and finding responsible homes for abandoned and homeless animals in our area (and beyond).
 Janet Bloch, volunteer and president of the shelter for the past 25 years, explained to us how they rely on the amazing volunteers who come to help out in many different capacities (walking, feeding, bathing, clerical, cleaning, fundraising).
 They pride themselves on the shelter’s successful teen volunteer program, which has a limited number of spots.
 Adult volunteers are always in demand and the shelter is happy to receive any time commitment someone is willing to give.

 Volunteers who interact with the animals are taught how to teach the animals basic manners.
 The shelter tries to train both the animals and adopting families these basics, in the hopes that all adoptions are as successful as possible.